 People who can listen and understand feedback from others possess the valuable skill of active listening.
 This quality usually translates to having an ability to adapt criticism or advice into positive action.

 Though this skill is hard to determine in a short time frame, there are tricks to uncovering the depth of an individual’s emotional intelligence.
 Good communication along with conveying a genuine sense of accountability for past mistakes are good indicators of high emotional intelligence.

 Adaptability and the willingness to change are among the most vital traits needed for personal growth.
-Those who express an attitude that “their way is best” (or seem to deflect feedback) are probably change-resistant, making them poor collaborators unable to grow.
+Those who express an attitude that “their way is best” (or seem to deflect feedback) are probably change-resistant, making them poor collaborators are unable to grow.

 Offer training and support

 Never stop training—it doesn’t have to be a daily regimen (at least in most cases), but a plan should be in place that facilitates additional learning and development.
-In the digital realm, everything is continually changing and evolving, which means your teams must do the same.
+In the digital realm, everything is continually changing and evolving, which means your engineering teams must do the same.

 Ongoing education allows junior developers to grow professionally with the company and increases their value and skillset.
 This also builds loyalty and establishes a foundation for long-term career potential.
 Naturally, some will leave to explore different opportunities, but that shouldn’t stop your organization from investing in the most important part of the business—the employees.

-It all starts with the right assessment
+It all starts with the right code assessment

 Having effective hiring strategies to improve and hire junior software engineers is a significant contributor to the success of a business.
 Investing in people is just as important as other strategic expenditures—after all, these are the people who will be responsible for making your other investments a success.

 Every successful hire in the tech industry starts with a careful code assessment and screening process—and this is where Codility comes in.
 Here’s our take on how to run a code assessment and screen successfully: